mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     * Testing on the node.js side
   duration: 165
   agenda_items:
+  - title: Adding Commands
+    description: |-
+      Like many modern tools, much of the amazing stuff we appreciate about ember-cli comes from the ability to extend it by way of libraries.
+We've already looked at how this can be done with broccoli plugins, but we can also change ember-cli's code generation features, and even add brand new commands!

+      We'll first look at an addon that adds new commands to ember-cli, and discuss positional and named options, default values, and automatic `ember help` generation.
+    item_type: lecture
+    start_time: '14:30'
+    duration: 30
+  - title: 'EXERCISE: A new command'
+    description: Add a new command to ember-cli, to broadcast a slack message to a particular channel.
+    item_type: exercise
+    start_time: '15:00'
+    duration: 30
   - title: Beautiful Blueprints
     description: 'We can build our own blueprints for dynamic code generation, and study how options and `locals` turn our parameterized code templates into code.